freaklex/freaklex---Cam-Lense-List-Autodarts.io/README.md

 USBFHD01M-H100 means 100° (but <3% distortion)
 USBFHD01M-L297 means 92° (but <3% distortion)

 Anyway there are several another cams on the market that could work, but with the examples and hints above you will do mutch easier to buy the right ones!

-And it is always good to have a 4th cam for reserve and a second set of lenses 90° and 100°.
+NOTE!
+It`s always good to have a 4th cam for reserve.
+It is not a bad idea to have an extra good SET of ELP lenses 90 or 100° at home as a reserve.
+It's happened that recommended cameras, although described as NO DISTORTION, still had distortion (cause fabrication changed, firmware etc..., so it's good when you can change lenses quickly and easily!
+And the price with the ELP lenses NO DISTORTION 90/ 100° (as described in the link above) is also affordable for the wallet!

 Good luck and have fun with autodarts.io
 ;O)